FarhanWANG/Final-Year-Project/Term 2/README.md

 4. Test the accuracy of the expected return calculated from CAPM regression with the actual return
 5. Calculate Alpha of the strategy (Step4&5 are to test whether CAPM also holds in the CC market)
 6. Add SMB factor
-7. Include Information Ratio for portfolio evaluation
+7. Include Alpha, Beta, Information Ratio, Max drawdown, Calmar ratio, VaR, Omega ratio, Sortino ratio, and Tail ratio for portfolio evaluation